 Online Associate Degrees in Animation

-Though most employers prefer their animators to hold at least a bachelor’s degree, some offer entry-level animator jobs to associate degree holders.
+Most employers prefer their animators to hold at least a bachelor’s degree.
+But some offer entry-level jobs to associate degree holders.

 An associate degree in animation combines core education with career-specific courses.
-Along with those, students take animation-focused courses like 3D animation, image manipulation, media, and motion.
-These courses focus on helping students develop their animation skills and their unique style.
-They may cover topics like:
+Along with those, students take animation-focused courses.
+Examples include:

 - Motion Graphics